-This placement option is for students planning to enroll in Spring 2021 math classes.
-The placement test will be available from October 5, 2020 through January 15, 2021.
+This placement option is for students planning to enroll into SUMMER/FALL 2021 math classes ONLY.
+The placement test will be available from February 23 through August 26, 2021.

 The Canvas Math Placement test is a mathematics placement option available to students with degree programs in Mathematics, Science, Engineering, Economics (BS), students who plan to take science/engineering calculus (Math 1710), and students in other degree programs, especially in the College of Business, who have been pre-placed into a math group below their math requirement.
 The test is a one-time no cost option that is taken online.

 This test consists of 25 questions that assess your current proficiency of mathematical content essential for success in a UNT Math course.
 The questions are over topics in algebra and trigonometry.

 IF you do not find that you are enrolled into the placement test, you can enroll yourself by clicking on this site: https://unt.instructure.com/enroll/RX7T7F.
 If that doesn't work you can email email@example.com with your first and last name, your EUID and your 8-digit ID number.

 Note: If you are not yet TSI compliant in math, you should consult with the Learning Center (TSI@unt.edu) before attempting the online placement.
 The Math Department's placement test cannot be used to meet this TSI requirement.

 What if I already have college credit for calculus or precalculus?

 If you already have college credit for calculus or precalculus as a result of AP credit, IB, dual credit, or other transfer credit, then you do NOT need to take an online placement.
 However, if you do not expect to receive your AP test scores prior to your scheduled orientation, then you should still complete the placement test prior to your scheduled orientation session.

 Taking the UNT Canvas Placement Test for Summer/Fall 2021 Registration